-- Sample soils from the embankments to determine the fertiliser strategy for spring topdressing. - Inspect the embankment for pasture and soil condition.
+- Sample soils from the embankments to determine the fertilizer strategy for spring topdressing - Inspect the embankment for pasture and soil condition.

-A site visit did not occur in 2020 due to Covid-19.
-Soil sampling was conducted by OGNZL staff.
-The 2020 report forms Appendix B. The pasture monitoring locations are shown in Figure 11 below.
+A site visit did not occur in 2021 due to COVID-19, therefore soil sampling was conducted by OGNZL staff.
+The 2021 report forms Appendix B and pasture monitoring locations are shown in Figure 11 below.